forestryio/forestry.io/hugo/content/docs/guides/hosting/github-pages-jekyll.md

 Note the URL listed at the top of the GitHub Pages settings.
 This is the URL that your GitHub Pages site will be served from.
 {{% /tip %}}

-Lastly, in Forestry navigate to the *Settings* page, click the *Hosting* tab, and set the *Connection* option to *Commit to source repo only*.

 Your Jekyll site will now be re-built by GitHub each time a commit is pushed to your repository.

 {{% tip Troubleshooting %}}